JPEG is one of the most widely-used picture formats on the internet.

 Applying forward DCT on each block of 64 pixels gives us a matrix containing the corresponding weight values for each base image.
 These values show how much of each base image is used to reconstruct the original 8×8 pixel block, and it looks something like this:

 For every block of 64 pixels, we’ll have three weight matrices, one for luminance and two for chrominance.
 In addition, no information is lost in this phase.

-The human eye is very good at perceiving high-frequency elements in an image.
+The human eye is not very good at perceiving high-frequency elements in an image.
 In this step, JPEG removes some of this high-frequency information without affecting the perceived quality of the image.

 To do this, the weight matrix is divided by a precalculated quantization table, and the results are rounded to the closest integer.
 Here is what a quantization table for chrominance channels looks like:

 And for the luminance channel: